nothke/BezierCurveEditor/README.md

 * Before moving to a no-point-gameobjects branch, open an empty scene with no BezierCurves visible
 * Checkout the no-point-gameobjects branch and let it recompile
 * Now open each of the scenes that contains BezierCurves.
 The upgrade will run automatically and output a message if the upgrade went successfully.
 Save each of the scenes.
-* For BezierCurves that are part of prefabs, you will need to manually remove old children GameObjects in those prefabs and reapply the prefabs.
+* For BezierCurves that are part of prefabs, you will need to manually remove old child GameObjects and reapply the prefabs.

 #### API Changes

-Most of the functions are still exactly the same, here are the differences:
+Most of the functions are still the same, but there's a few differences:
 * The point class name has changed from BezierPoint to CurvePoint (BezierPoint still exists for upgrade purposes);
 * BezierPoints do not have Transforms any more, so in case you were using them, you will have to bypass those.
 The points only store position relative to the BezierCurve now (and handle positions).
 Rotation and scale no longer exists.